-(1) Notwithstanding any other provision of this section the Commissioner shall not use 2019-2020 school year results to newly identify any schools as struggling, place any schools under independent receivership, or remove the designation of any schools as struggling or persistently struggling.
+(1) Notwithstanding any other provision of this section the Commissioner shall not use 2019-2020 or 2020-2021 school year results to newly identify in the 2021-2022 school year any schools as struggling, place any schools under independent receivership, or remove the designation of any schools as struggling or persistently struggling.

-(2) Notwithstanding any other provision of this section, all schools identified as persistently struggling or struggling schools for the 2019-2020 school year shall remain so identified for the 2020-2021 school year and all schools that, pursuant to subdivision (a) of this section, operated under a school district superintendent receiver in the 2019-2020 school year shall continue to operate under a school district superintendent receiver in the 2020-2021 school year.
+(2) Notwithstanding any other provision of this section, all schools identified as persistently struggling or struggling schools for the 2019-2020 school year shall remain so identified for the 2020-2021 and 2020-2021 school years and all schools that, pursuant to subdivision (a) of this section, operated under a school district superintendent receiver in the 2019-2020 and 2020-2021 school years shall continue to operate under a school district superintendent receiver in superintendent receiver in the 2021-2022 school year.

-(3) Notwithstanding any other provision of this section, the Commissioner may upon a finding of good cause modify for the 2019-2020 through 2021-2022 school years any timelines pertaining to notifications, plans, reports, or implementation of activities required by this section, except for any timelines prescribed by law.
+(3) Notwithstanding any other provision of this section, the Commissioner may, upon a finding of good cause, modify for the 2019-2020 through 2022-2023 school years any timelines pertaining to notifications, plans, reports, or implementation of activities required by this section, except for any timelines prescribed by law.